SpenceKonde/megaTinyCore/megaavr/extras/Ref_DirectPortManipulation.md

 ## VPORTx.OUT vs PORTx.OUTSET/PORTx.OUTCLR
 So, knowing all this, when is it more efficient to use `VPORTx.OUT |= PIN3_bm` and when is it more efficient to use `PORTx.OUTSET=PIN3_bm`?
 * When PIN3_bm is known at compile time, using `VPORTx.OUT |= PIN3_bm` is faster, and consumes less flash (likely 2 bytes less flash, 1 clock cycle faster).
 * If instead of referring to PB3 with `PIN3_bm` or `(1 << 3)`, or even `0x08` (`8` is also valid, but terrible practice, and 0x08 is not much better), a variable is used, it's value may not be compile time known.
 The compiler is sometimes very clever when performing "constant folding".
 But other times, it is quite the opposite, and will miss obvious chances.
-Unless you're sure it will be treated as a constant and `PORTx.OUTSET` should be used - `VPORTx.OUT |= 1 << not-a-constant` takes 4 bytes more flash, 2 more clock cycles **and is not atomic** - if an interrupt fires and modifies the register at just the wrong moment, between the read and the write, the value calculated from the pre-intterrupt read will be used the change that the interrupt made will be reversed.
+Unless you're sure it will be treated as a constant and `PORTx.OUTSET` should be used - `VPORTx.OUT |= 1 << not-a-constant` takes 4 bytes more flash, 2 more clock cycles **and is not atomic** - if an interrupt fires and modifies the register at just the wrong moment, between the read and the write, the value calculated from the pre-interrupt read will be used the change that the interrupt made will be reversed.
 * If the extreme performance of the VPORT access is not needed, considering the small penalty, is is likely better practice to use `PORTx.OUTSET` in any event, if your code is for public consumption, as it's purpose is much more immediately obvious to the uninitiated.
 Arduino users with little experience frequently reuse and modify sketches they find on the internet, and using the option that can safely deal with non-compiletime-known values reduces the likelihood of such careless modifications producing strange bugs.
 That in turn benefits the experienced Arduino users who end up helping them on the forums.